-For instance: add grated parmesan cheese to your meatball mince mixture.
-That will keep them very moist and soft on the inside.
-Go on the, another little secret of mine: add cloves, balsamic vinegar and a pinch of cinnamon and sugar to the sauce because this will make it extra flavorful.
+My secret: I like to add a handful of grated parmesan cheese to my meatball mince mixture.
+That keeps them very moist and also quite soft on the inside.
+Go on then, another little secret of mine: add cloves, balsamic vinegar and also a pinch of cinnamon and sugar to the sauce because this will make it extra flavorful.

 - 2 ½ lbs ground beef (1125 g), or pork

 - 1 medium onion chopped

 - a handful parmesan cheese grated

 - 3 tbsp plain flour

 - 2 lbs canned chopped tomatoes (900 g)